 As Python continues to grow in popularity, projects are becoming larger and more complex.
-Many Python developers are now taking an interest in high-level software architecture patterns such as hexagonal/clean architecture, event-driven architecture, and strategic patterns prescribed by domain-driven design (DDD).
-But translating those patterns into Python isn’t always straightforward.
+Many Python developers are taking an interest in high-level software design patterns such as hexagonal/clean architecture, event-driven architecture, and the strategic patterns prescribed by domain-driven design (DDD).
+But translating those patterns into Python isn't always straightforward.

 "synopsis" may belong to another edition of this title.